bondmcp/mcp/docs/api-reference/endpoints/health-data.md

 - **Stress**: Stress scores, recovery metrics, meditation minutes
 - **Weight**: Weight measurements, body composition, BMI

-For details on the expected format for each data type, refer to our **Health Data Format Guide** (CLI/API only).
+For details on the expected format for each data type, refer to our **Health Data Format Guide** .

 ## Error Responses